MdFaizal6059/EDU/README.md

 # 🎓 EDU — An AI Agent for Learners

 Education has always been the cornerstone of human progress.
 From ancient oral traditions to modern digital classrooms, the way we learn has continuously evolved.
-Yet, despite technological advancements, learners today face major challenges—**information overload, lack of personalized guidance, and inefficient study practices**.
+Yet, despite technological advancements, learners today struggle with **information overload**, **lack of personalised guidance**, and **inefficient study approaches**.

-**EDU** is designed to solve that.
+**EDU** is built to solve that.

 ---